zenOfBass/microwave-research/imaging/readme.md

 These files provide functions for reading data from CSV files.
 They handle the extraction of channel names, frequencies, antenna locations, and IQ data sets.

 ### CallHeatmap.c and CallHeatmap.h
-These files facilitate the generation of a heatmap from the radar imaging data.
+These files facilitate the generation of a heatmap from the microwave imaging data.
 The `callHeatmap` function invokes GNUplot to produce visual outputs.

 ### Config.h
 This file contains various constants and configurations used throughout the program.